Qualifying for Low Income Senior Housing - How to find it

 Typically, subsidized programs will pass on the rental payment directly to the qualifying home or apartment owner, but with HCVP the voucher is given directly to the resident, so that they may locate and rent a residence that best fits their needs.
 If and when a tenant decides to move, the voucher goes with them, so they are not obligated to stay in one assigned unit.
 The voucher program does not require that the tenant live at any one specific property, but when they do select a property the selected property’s owner must be willing to accept the voucher.
 Not unlike other Section 8 properties, rental units must meet the Public Housing Authority’s (PHA) minimum standards of health and safety.
 Sometimes this requires modification to homes and units (like widening doorways and adding ramps) that owners are not always willing to undertake.
 It is up to the resident to locate a rental property that is eligible by the PHA, where the owner is willing to accept the voucher, and that is acceptable to the resident.

 Typically, housing choice voucher applicants must go through an extremely lengthy process of enrolling in the program and being placed on a waiting list to get called for a qualification interview; this is known as enrollment.
 The term here, “enrollment”, is very misleading in that it does not actually enroll the applicant in anything other than an appointment to be interviewed.
-Once they get called for the qualification interview, they will be qualified through a PHA officer and will wait on a long waiting list to be awarded a voucher that can be used toward paying their monthly rent.
+Once they get called for the qualification interview, they will be qualified through a PHA officer at a local public housing agencies and will wait on a long waiting list to be awarded a voucher that can be used toward paying their monthly rent.

 In our detailed guide, How to Navigate HUD’s Housing Choice Voucher Program, we cover all of the steps that applicants need to take to ensure their best chance at successfully obtaining a voucher.